DianaGRM/sqlalchemy-challenge/README.md

 The jupyter notebook starts with importing all the necessary dependencies for this challenge, the first step is to control the connection to the database with "engine", After creating the engine I used "inspector" to be able to see the tables' names and columns.
 Used the Base to reflect the references to the classes, at the end "session" was created to use for query the data.
 In the analysis, I queried the data depending on what I wanted to see.

+In the app script, I also started with importing the dependencies, creating the engine, base and references to the table.
+For creating the App, I used flask and then I created a route for each number in part 2 of the challenge.